gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 Dijkstra's algorithm takes a weighted graph and determines the cost to get from a specified start node to every other _reachable_ node in the graph.

+## Limitations of Dijkstra's

+Dijkstra's _does not work_ for graphs with negative weights.
+To find the shortest path in a graph with negative weights we can use the [Bellman Ford algorithm](https://www.programiz.com/dsa/bellman-ford-algorithm).
+This algorithm is outside the scope of our curriculum and appears only very occasionally in interviews for SDE1 positions, but we encourage you to follow your curiosity.